The Walworth Farce

 It's 11 o'clock in the morning in a council flat on the Walworth Road in London.
 In two hours' time, as is normal, three Irish men will have consumed six cans of Harp, fifteen crackers with spreadable cheese, ten pink biscuit wafers and one oven-cooked chicken with a strange blue sauce.
 In two hours' time, as is normal, five people will have been killed.

-Also published in the collection Enda Walsh Plays: Two.
+The Walworth Farce is also available in the collection Enda Walsh Plays: Two.

 'An unsettling but exhilarating blend of the hilarious with the horrifying'Irish Times